HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/multiserver.md

 ### Shared JWT Keys to login to DRAPI

-When using DRAPI as your JWT provider (as opposed to an external identity provider like Keycloak), it can be useful to share the JWT issuing certificates across servers.
+When using DRAPI as your JWT provider, as opposed to an external identity provider like Keycloak, it can be useful to share the JWT issuing certificates across servers.
 The best way to do that is to store them in the Domino Certificate Manager.
 To do that, create a file `keepconfig.d\DominoCertMgr.json` with the following content:

 ```json
 {